sci-42ver/SICP_SDF/sicp_exercise.md

 - I didn't prove those theorems which are not proved before when learning DMIA and mcs since I am not reading SICP to learn maths.
 (SkipMath)
 - I mainly follow the wiki.
   Then I read this repo codes.
-  - repo read up to
+  - *repo read up to*
-    I have read repo solution chapter 1,2.1~23 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
+    I have read repo solution chapter 1,2.1~27 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
     - I assumed the solution is either in the code or README but splitted into 2 parts where one is in the code and the other is in README.
 - Comment style I follow [this](http://community.schemewiki.org/?comment-style)
 # racket notes